kbroman/Talk_DataCleaning/transcript_ctc2023.md

 ## Draft transcript

-1. As an applied statistician, I spend a lot of time cleaning data, and I think many of you do as well.
+1. I spend a lot of time cleaning data, and I think many of you do as well.
    But have any of us had formal training in data cleaning?
    Some say that's because it is difficult to generalize.